Quick Navigation:

 files too large for the recycle bin

-In order to solve doubts for users, I plan to carry out a deep discussion of the "file too big for the Recycle Bin" issue.
+In order to solve doubts for users, I plan to carry out a deep discussion of the "this folder is too big to recycle" issue.
 Three aspects will be involved in the following content:

-With the data recovery software - EaseUS Data Recovery Wizard, you can easily perform the recovery of large files that have bypassed the Recycle Bin and of the files lost in other situations in simple steps.
+With the data recovery software - EaseUS Data Recovery Wizard, you can easily perform the recovery of large files that have bypassed the Recycle Bin and recover deleted files not in Recycle Bin in simple steps.
 (Jump to the end of the article for a more detailed introduction of this tool if you have questions.)

 Download for Win Recovery Rate 99.7%